AlvaroNavR/Data-Portfolio/README.md

 ## 📜 License

 This portfolio content is open for educational and professional reference.
 You are free to view, fork, and adapt the repository for learning purposes.

+## 🧑‍💻 About Me

+Hi!
+I’m Álvaro, a physics graduate with a passion for data analysis, machine learning, and complex systems.
+[Visit My LinkedIn Profile] (https://www.linkedin.com/in/%C3%A1lvaro-navarro-rubio-097908377/)